eflanili7881/NVIDIAWebDriversForMacOSMojaveAndCatalina/README.md

 - And other contributors that I forgot to mention.

 ## Story of creation of this repo
 I used NVIDIA GPU's (GT 630 and GTX 1050 Ti) with Sierra and High Sierra during Mojave, Catalina, Big Sur and Monterey eras.
 NGL, I felt a bit jealous while AMD and Intel iGPU users using most up-to-date OS'.
 But legends ([Khronokernel](https://github.com/Khronokernel), [DhinakG](https://github.com/DhinakG) and all other legends) made NVIDIA Web Drivers able to run on newer OS' but only on Big Sur and above with OCLP 0.4.6.
-I viewed [this](https://www.reddit.com/r/hackintosh/comments/uxz95u/nvidia_web_drivers_running_on_macos_monterey/) Reddit post and [this](https://x.com/khronokernel/status/1529583832663437312) Twitter/X tweet/post
+And you know that patch support for Mojave and Catalina was removed on OCLP 0.4.4 and last version for patching Mojave and Catalina was 0.4.3 which is not contain patch for NVIDIA Web Drivers.
+I viewed [this](https://www.reddit.com/r/hackintosh/comments/uxz95u/nvidia_web_drivers_running_on_macos_monterey/) Reddit post and [this](https://x.com/khronokernel/status/1529583832663437312) Twitter/X tweet/post.

 But when I checked OCLP pull [#993](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/993), I saw this: